 July 23, 2022 2:00PM-3:00PM

-Water has so much to teach us all we have to do is ask: Mary Siisip Geniusz asks the same question of plants in her book on anishinaabe botanical teachings.
-Working from this premise, performance artists Maria Hupfield and Chris Mendoza come together to consider the relationship between water and the body through movement, text, and voice.
-The performance is an expression fueled by a series of discussions and readings on water they have undertaken together while walking alongside and in the lower river over the last year.
+Water has so much to teach us all we have to do is ask: Mary Siisip Geniusz asks the same question of plants in her book on Anishinaabe botanical teachings.
+Working from this premise, performance artists Maria Hupfield and Chris Mendoza came together to consider the relationship between water and the body through movement, text, and voice.
+The performance was an expression fueled by a series of discussions and readings on water they have undertaken together while walking alongside and in the lower river over the last year.

 chris mendoza is an artist and educator whose work moves between performance, sculpture, image-based work, and writing as affective inquiries into belonging, inheritance, and embodied relations to place. chris values presenting work and performing both in and outside of formal art spaces—the former of which include the FOFA gallery (Montreal); University of Toronto Art Museum; Craft Ontario; Crutch Gallery (Toronto); and the Icelandic Textile Center (Blönduós). chris holds a BFA from Concordia University, a Master of Visual Studies from the University of Toronto and currently resides in Tkaronto/Toronto.